 Are male or female cats nicer?

 Both male and female cats can be friendly or standoffish.
-The cat’s early experiences with people has a greater influence on their personality than their gender.
+The cat’s early experiences with people have a greater influence on their personality than their gender.